Remain calm as we meet gov’t over shutdown-GMC to staff, contractors

 Public Relations Officer (PRO) for Ghana Manganese Company Omar Tintey has said the claims by government that the company-evaded tax does not reflect the true representation of the facts.

-announced shutdown he noted does not mean the entire activities of the company
+The announced shutdown he noted does not mean the entire activities of the company have been shutdown.

 Lands and Natural Resources Minister, Kweku Asomah

 Kyeremeh, on Monday, announced the shutdown of the company, which took effect

 The company was shut down in February over similar concerns but was subsequently given the green light to operate while an audit into its tax obligations and royalty payment went on.

 The company was shut down following allegations that it has shortchanged government to the tune of GHC1.94 billion in an operational audit report of the company by the government between 2010 and 2017.

 Government says it would also consider an outright take over the company or sell the company’s assets to defray the debt if it becomes necessary to do so.

 The company explained that “In December 2018, the Ghana Revenue Authority (GRA) did a transfer pricing audit of GMC for the period 2013 to 2018 to ascertain loss of revenue to government.
 The report stated that between January 2013 and June 2017, the price at which the ore was sold was at arm’s length and therefore no revenue was lost to the government.

 The PRO noted that they would engage to find an amicable solution to the issues raised.